Guerrillas and the “Jungle”

 [W]hat even modern Nazis call the knowledge of tradition was […] set against the false knowledge of liberal and Jewish science.

-First, let me say that despite its light-hearted title, Eco’s book is quite serious: it documents non-existent places, the search for which has cost countless lives (and mainly those of the innocent, rather than those pursuing these fantasies) and money, but these are ultimately based on lies, forgeries, fictions, misinformation, misinterpretation, over-credulity, and many other categories of human failing.
+First, let me say despite its light-hearted title, Eco’s book is quite serious: it documents non-existent places, the search for which has cost countless lives—mainly those of the innocent, rather than those pursuing these fantasies—and money.
+But these are ultimately based on lies, forgeries, fictions, misinformation, misinterpretation, over-credulity, and many other categories of human failing.

-It is not the point of the book to tie these things to antisemitism, but it is a thread that runs through them, repeatedly appearing in seemingly unrelated contexts.
-And it seems that a lot of the anti-science movement stems from antisemitism: the “theories” of Atlantis, the hollow earth, Hyperboreans, Aryans, and many other crackpot ideas, all circle around the general feeling that the Jews are behind a universal conspiracy theory.
+While it is not the point of the book to tie these things to antisemitism, it makes up a clear thread running through them, repeatedly appearing in seemingly unrelated contexts.
+And it seems a lot of the anti-science movement stems from antisemitism: the theories of Atlantis, the hollow earth, Hyperboreans, Aryans, and many other crackpot ideas, all circle around the general feeling the Jews are behind a universal conspiracy theory.

-Eco has noted that he first learned of the universal conspiracy theory because he was schooled in it under the fascists who were in power in the Italy of his youth.
-He said he was taught that the British and the Americans were conspiring to keep his country poor and weak.
+Eco notes he first learned of the universal conspiracy theory being schooled in it by the fascists in power in his country when he was young.
+He relates he was taught of a, “demo-pluto-judo-cratic plot… a general plot in the world to humiliate Italy”.⁵

-The Protocols of the Elders of Zion (Протоколы сионских мудрецов), one of the most pernicious forgeries of the 20th century, takes the point of view of the invented Jewish conspirators attempting to undermine society, spelling out the case thus:
+The Protocols of the Elders of Zion («Протоколы сионских мудрецов»), one of the most pernicious forgeries of the 20th century, takes the point of view of the invented Jewish conspirators attempting to undermine society, spelling out the case thus:⁶

 Moreover, the art of diflecting [sic] masses and individuals by means of cleverly manipulated theory and verbiage, by regulations of life in common and all sorts of other quirks, in all which the goyim understand nothing, belongs likewise to the specialists of our administrative brain.
 Reared on analysis, observation, on delicacies of fine calculation, in this species of skill we have no rivals, any more than we have either in the drawing up of plans of political actions and solidarity.

-Let me also be clear that this is not to say that everyone who is a science denier is perforce an antisemite—indeed, Marin county, whose population is quite liberal, is now infamous as a bastion of anti-vaxxers.
+Let me also be clear this is not to say everyone who is a science denier is perforce an antisemite—indeed, Marin county, whose population is quite liberal, is now infamous as a bastion of anti-vaxxers (update: boy, did this spread like the plague).
 The link is really irrationality and a willingness to believe in conspiracies.

-Returning to Eco’s work, the contexts in which antisemitism appears alongside outlandish pseudoscience, include the confluence of notions about Atlantis, the origin of the Hyperborean/ Aryan race, and an icy origin of the world:
+Returning to Eco’s work, the contexts in which antisemitism appears alongside outlandish pseudoscience include the confluence of notions about Atlantis, the origin of the Hyperborean/ Aryan race, and an icy origin of the world:⁷

 A pseudo Elmar Brugg [i.e. the author himself does not exist.]
 (1938) had published a book honoring (Hanns) Hörbiger as the Copernicus of the twentieth century, maintaining that the theory of eternal ice explained the deep bonds that unite earthly events with cosmic forces and concluding that the silence of democratic-Judaic science regarding Hörbiger was a typical case of a conspiracy among the mediocre.

-Another context that came up repeatedly was that of the hollow earth:
+Another context that came up repeatedly was that of the hollow earth:⁸

 The idea was propounded by Cyrus Reed Teed (1899), who asserted that what we believe to be the sky (according to “the ignorant Copernicus’ gigantic and grotesque fallacy” and Anglo-Jewish pseudoscience) is a gaseous mass that fills the interior of the planet with zones of brilliant light.
 The sun, moon and stars are not heavenly bodies but visual effects caused by a variety of phenomena.

-This same theory was then taken up again:
+This same theory was then taken up again:⁹

 After the First World War, the hollow-earth theory (Hohlweltlehre) gained acceptance in Germany through the agency of Peter Bender and Karl Neupert, and was taken very seriously by high-ranking members of the German navy and air force, who were evidently sensitive to some extent to the occultist atmosphere that has been established among some representatives of the regime.